 Northland – Guide for Backpackers

-“The winterless north”, long stretching sandy beaches, clear sea: sounds like paradise right?
+“The Winterless North”, long stretching sandy beaches, clear sea: sounds like paradise right?
 But don’t forget, this is New Zealand.
 Sure there are places to relax for a beach holiday experience, but Kiwis always find a way to make use their surroundings for fun and epic activities!
-Take sandboarding down huge sound dunes, using a beach as a highway, and parasailing in between islands.
+Take sandboarding down huge sound dunes, using a beach as a highway, and parasailing in between islands, for instance.

-The very north of New Zealand is a sacred place for Maori, a historic place as this is where the Europeans started migrating to New Zealand and the Waitangi Treaty was signed, and a unique sight where the colours of 2 seas meet.
+The very north of New Zealand is a sacred place for Maori.
+Visit a historic place as this is where the Europeans started migrating to New Zealand and where the Waitangi Treaty was signed in the Bay of Island.
+A unique sight awaits at Cape Reinga where the colours of Tasman Sea and the Pacific Ocean collide.

 Things You Can’t Miss in Northland